russo-2025/papyrus-compiler/README.md

 ## Compiler

-Сreated exclusively for use with [Skymp VM](https://github.com/skyrim-multiplayer/skymp5-server/tree/master/scamp_native/papyrus_vm_lib) (not tested in Skyrim)
+The Papyrus compiler is based on the [V language compiler](https://github.com/vlang/v/tree/master/vlib/v), for use with [Skymp VM](https://github.com/skyrim-multiplayer/skymp5-server/tree/master/scamp_native/papyrus_vm_lib) (Not tested in Skyrim)

 ### Prerequisites